spxbhuhb/adaptive/core/core-core/doc/definitions/producer.md

 The exact mechanism how the producer gets or creates the data depends on the implementation of the producer.
-There are producers that repeatedly generate data, others fetch from some remote data store, others produce a new value whenever an [observable](def://) updates.
+There are producers that repeatedly generate data, others fetch from some remote data store, some produce a new value whenever an [observable](def://) updates.

 Each producer is bound to an [internal state variable](def://).
 Whenever it produces a new value, it sets the state variable and starts [patching](def://) the fragment.